aleksandr-kiliushin/learning/summaries/clean-architecture/index.md

 It's wrong that architects pull back from code to focus on higher-level issues.
 Architects continue to take programming tasks, while they also guide the rest of the team toward a design that maximizes productivity.
 Architects may not write as much code as other programmers do, but they continue to engage in programming tasks to experience the effects of their architectural decisions.

-The **architecture** of a software system **is** its shape:
+The architecture of a software system is its shape:

-- **division** of the system **into components**;
+- division of the system into components;
-- **arrangement** of those components;
+- arrangement of those components;
-- the **ways** those **components communicate** with each other.
+- the ways those components communicate with each other.

-The **purpose** of architecture is to facilitate the development, deployment, operation, and maintenance of the software system contained within it.
+The purpose of architecture is to facilitate the development, deployment, operation, and maintenance of the software system contained within it.

-The **strategy** behind the facilitation is to leave as many options open as possible, for as long as possible.
+The strategy behind the facilitation is to leave as many options open as possible, for as long as possible.

-Architecture also ensures the system to **work properly**, but it is **not its main goal**.
+Architecture also ensures the system to work properly, but it is not its main goal.
 There are many systems with terrible architectures, that work just fine.
 Their troubles don't line in their operation; rather, they occur in their deployment, maintenance, and ongoing development.
 Supporting the proper behavior of the system is one of the responsibilities of architecture, and it's critical.
 At the same time, it's passive and cosmetic, not active or essential.

-The **primary purpose** of architecture is to support the life cycle of the system.
+The primary purpose of architecture is to support the life cycle of the system.
 Good architecture makes the system easy to understand, easy to develop, easy to maintain, and easy to deploy.
-The **ultimate goal** is to minimize the lifetime cost of the system and to maximize programmer productivity.
+The ultimate goal is to minimize the lifetime cost of the system and to maximize programmer productivity.

 #### DEVELOPMENT